nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 #}
 ```

-Also a command can be aborted, this is useful for long running command launched by error,
+It's possible to abort a command, this is useful for long-running command launched by error,
 or to by pass a command that fails systematically which blocks the entire action processor:

 ```bash
 ## Abort a command
 curl -s -X PUT "http://localhost:8080/nuxeo/api/v1/bulk/$commandId/abort"  -u Administrator:Administrator  -H 'content-type: application/json' | jq .
 ```

 ## Debugging